adamjmurray/mtk/README.md

      rake spec

-Test with all supported versions of Ruby (requires [rvm](https://rvm.beginrescueend.com/), MRI 1.8.7, YARV 1.9.2, JRuby 1.5.6, and JRuby 1.6.2):
+Test with all supported versions of Ruby (requires [rvm](https://rvm.beginrescueend.com/), MRI 1.8.7, YARV 1.9.2, JRuby 1.5.6, and JRuby 1.6.3):

-     rake spec:xversion
+     rake spec:all

-The spec:xversion test must pass for a pull request to be accepted or for a release of the mtk gem.
+The spec:all test must pass for a pull request to be accepted or for a release of the mtk gem.

 ### Generate Docs ###